dsm23/frameworkintro/README.md

 All descriptions in the feature file should be written in a way that a BA should be able to understand them that is to say an abstraction from code.

+Also, it is very important that within the scenario section that all statements written inline with Given, When, Then and And.
+For one of these statements

+## Step Definitions

+If the feature file has been setup and written correctly then you should see in intellij that the IDE is attempting to highlight the descriptions next to the

+## Step Libraries